snehaldevrani/LiteStore/README.md

 Built a multi-process Redis alternative with shared-nothing key-space sharding (Dragonfly-inspired), O(1) timing-wheel TTL eviction, Count-Min Sketch hot-key detection, configurable-fsync AOF persistence, and built-in Prometheus observability — deployed and benchmarked on AWS EC2.

-## Source of Truth

-Project blueprint and scope are defined in `redis.md`.